oceanice12/Sandbox/README.md

 ## Entities
 There are three (3) different entities available in the simulation each with their own rules.
 ### Sand
 Has gravity.
-Forms a pyramid shape with other sand.
+Forms a pyramid shape with other sand entities.
 Sinks in water.
 ### Stone
 Stationary.
 ### Water
 Has gravity.
-Forms a pool shape with other water.
+Forms a pool shape with other water entities.